UnitTestBot/jacodb/README.md

 }
 ```

 `JcClasspath` represents the set of classpath items.
-Which means that each class should be presented once there.
-Otherwise, in case of collision like in jar-hell only one random class will win.
+Each item occurs only once here — otherwise, in case of collision, like in JAR hell, only one random class could win.

 ```kotlin
 interface JcClasspath {